cyanidecupcake/fab-moments-handbook/session2.md

 It also might be helpful to set a budget depending on what the host site can afford.
 For younger kids create a simple "store" and fake money.
 For teens, a budget can be utilised.

-What materials will your HOME be made out of?

-Do you know how to create an object using these materials or will you have to learn? (ie: Laser cutter, 3D printer, etc)

-What electronics will you need for your HOME?

-Working together sketch out ideas of what your HOME might look like.

-What obstacles might make it difficult to complete this project?

-Consider the sticky notes from last week

-Students should meet with a facilitator before the end of the session to pitch their idea.
-Facilitators should ask questions to get the students thinking critically about the fesability of their project.

 Things will go wrong, you will get off track, it is not the end of the world.

-Do you know how to use these materials or will you have to learn?
 SAMPLES:
 Simple arduino session, simple laser cutting & 3D printing session, simple git instructions, simple blog instructions, complete a handout for planning process